rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 solve this.
 The specification defines a cryptographic sponge construction, with the state permutation only consisting of native field operations.
 This makes poseidon in SNARKs much more efficient.
-The cryptographic sponge structure, is also particularly well suited for Fiat-Shamir, as messages from the prover to the verifier can be modelled with sponge absorption and challenge messages from the verifier to the prover can be modelled with sponge squeezing.
+The cryptographic sponge structure is also particularly well suited for Fiat-Shamir, as messages from the prover to the verifier can be modelled with sponge absorption and challenge messages from the verifier to the prover can be modelled with sponge squeezing.
 Poseidon is still a very new hash function though, and